Pembroke Dock: Today

 A few buildings on the site of the old Llanion Barracks still stand.
 The Officers' and Sergeants' Mess once used as council offices is now occupied by Pembrokeshire Coast National Park.
 The original guardroom remains and is now residential accommodation and a listed Victoria Powder Magazine remains set into the coastal slope which is accessible from Connacht Way.
 The old parade square has recently been converted for housing.

 Two cemeteries in the town both hold many service graves.
 Pembroke Dock (Llanion) Cemetery contains the war graves of 23 Commonwealth service personnel, including two unidentified Royal Navy sailors, of the First World War and 51 of the Second, including four unidentified Royal Navy sailors and an unidentified airman.
 Pembroke Dock Military Cemetery contains the war graves of 40 Commonwealth service personnel of the First World War and 33 of the Second, and is believed to be the only dedicated military cemetery in Wales.

-Han Solo's iconic craft The Millennium Falcon from Star Wars, was constructed at an aircraft hangar in Pembroke Dock in 1979.
-The forty local builders were sworn to work in secrecy on the project known as "The Magic Roundabout".

 The Pembrokeshire Technium was built and opened in 2006 and succeeded by Technium Science.
 Although the initial interest was slow the first major uptake on this facility began in 2009 when Infinergy built a wind farm in the local area and based its local office in the centre.
 There has been approval given by Pembrokeshire County Council for a new yacht marina to be built alongside Front Street but work has yet to begin.